Teaching English in Taiwan: Living in Taiwan

 • Shaved Ice (with a variety of toppings to choose from)

-A helpful practice is to keep a notebook with food preferences after sampling various dishes at functions or good choices ordered at restaurants, as it is really easy to forget the Taiwanese names of items.
+A helpful practice is to make a note of food preferences after sampling various dishes at functions or enjoying a meal ordered at a restaurant, as it is very easy to forget the Taiwanese names of items.

 Climate in Taiwan